The Volunteers: Americans Join World War I, 1914-1919

 They volunteered for adventure.
 They volunteered to see the world even one torn by war.
 They volunteered for the better good.
 They volunteered because their friends did.
 They volunteered because they wanted to make a difference.

 All volunteers’ contributions were without bounds and absolutely necessary.
 Some gave their lives.
-Their contributions are often shown through individual accounts and documents in this special exhibition produced by the National World War I Museum and Memorial in collaboration with AFS Intercultural Programs, which created a series of free lesson plans in conjunction with the exhibition.
+Their contributions are often shown through individual accounts and documents in this special exhibition produced by the National World War I Museum and Memorial in collaboration with AFS Intercultural Programs.

 American volunteer organizations contributed immensely to the well-being and welfare of the American men and women serving the American military, but also to peoples in the war-torn countries around the globe.
 Volunteers from such widely varied organizations such as the American Field Service, YMCA (Young Men’s Christian Association), YWCA (Young Women’s Christian Association), American Library Association and countless other local, regional and national groups provided labor, food, entertainment, physical and emotional support and respite from the war.